clamytoe/clamytoe.github.io/content/pages/markdown.md

 author: Martin Uribe
 date: 2020-02-24 07:30
+modified: 2020-03-01 01:13
-category: markdown
+category: Markdown
-tags: markdown
+tags: markdown, pelican
 title: Pelican Markdown Test Page
 slug: md-guide
 status: hidden

 # Examine how Markdown is rendered with Pelican

 This page was donated to me by [David Colton](https://davidcolton.github.io/) so that I can see how my Pelican theme is being rendered.
 He's just starting with blogging as well, but keep your eye on him.
 I'm expect great things!

 For a complete markdown reference refer to [The Markdown Guide](https://www.markdownguide.org/).